 - Don’t let the computer say ‘no’.

-Gradcracker’s Head of Marketing, Jessica, was invited by placement tutors at Swansea University to speak to their second year ‘Year in Industry’ students about how to be successful in online placement and job applications.
+Gradcracker’s Marketing Director, Jessica, was invited by placement tutors at Swansea University to speak to their second year ‘Year in Industry’ students about how to be successful in online placement and job applications.